 China is way ahead

-This is already well advanced in China, where the digital currency, yuan, is well underway.
+In China, the digital currency, yuan, is well underway.
 It’s the central bank’s digital payment solution.
-It has no transaction fee and in the long run, it also works offline.
+It has no transaction fee and in the long run, it will also work offline.
 However, it is traceable.

 China wants to become the world’s leading state in terms of using artificial intelligence, algorithms, and data collection at the personal level.
-For example, they measured that some people did not get their night’s sleep because they were up gaming or binging movies all night.
-Therefore, they experimented with shutting down the power between 10 pm and 05 am in certain residential areas.
+For example, they’ve measured that some people do not get enough sleep because they’re up gaming or binging movies all night.
+Therefore, they’ve experimented with shutting down the power between 10 pm and 05 am in certain residential areas.
 After that, the employees came to work happy and profitable.
-After that, they’ve also decided that Chinese children can only play online for one hour a day, three days a week.
+After that, they decided that Chinese children can only play online for one hour a day, three days a week.
 It’s obvious that China makes some pretty wild investment decisions on behalf of the citizens.
+But in return, they provide super advanced technologies which benefit the Chinese tremendously.

 The Age of precision is on its way